Cannibal (roller coaster)

-Cannibal is a steel roller coaster located at Lagoon Amusement Park in Farmington, Utah.
+Cannibal is a steel roller coaster located at Lagoon in Farmington, Utah.
 It opened with the tallest beyond-vertical drop in the world on July 2, 2015, and its drop angle of 116 degrees was the steepest in the United States for a brief time.
-A large portion of the $22-million ride was built and designed in-house, a rare move for an amusement park.
-Since its debut, Cannibal has also consistently ranked in the top 50 among steel roller coasters worldwide in the annual Golden Ticket Awards publication from Amusement Today.
+A large portion of the $22-million ride was built and designed in-house.
+Cannibal also ranked in the top 50 among steel roller coasters worldwide in the annual Golden Ticket Awards publication from Amusement Today for several years.

 History

 Nearly 75% of Cannibal was designed, engineered, and manufactured in-house by Lagoon with the help of multiple firms located in Utah.
 The lead designer was Lagoon's Dal Freeman.
 In an era when most amusement parks outsource the work to a select few established roller coaster manufacturers, the decision to build in-house is rare in the industry.
 The roller coaster features a 208 ft enclosed elevator lift, a beyond-vertical drop of 116 degrees, a themed underground tunnel, and a 360-degree helix situated above a man-made waterfall.
 It also features four inversions that include a 140 ft Immelman loop, a dive loop, and a unique inversion the park calls the "Lagoon roll", which consists of a counter-clockwise heartline roll immediately followed by a clockwise heartline roll.
 The trains, which use only lap bar restraints, travel up to 70 mph and pull as much as 4.2 G's.

 The ride had been in the planning stages for more than five years and required more than two years to construct.
 Prior to its planned opening in the spring of 2015, Lagoon announced that the roller coaster's debut would be postponed for additional testing and inspections.
 The ride officially opened on July 2, 2015.
 At the time of opening, Cannibal set a world record for the tallest beyond-vertical drop among roller coasters, and became the steepest in the United States.
 Its drop angle record in the US was surpassed by TMNT Shellraiser, which opened at Nickelodeon Universe in 2019.